BabaSanfour/BabaSanfour/README.md

 [![Linkedin Badge](https://img.shields.io/badge/hamza-abdelhedi-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/hamza-abdelhedi/ "Connect on LinkedIn")
 [![Twitter Badge](https://img.shields.io/badge/@hamza_abdelhedi-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/intent/follow?screen_name=hamza_abdelhedi "Follow on Twitter")

-I am a 2nd-year Graduate Student at Université de Montréal, Québec, Canada 🇨🇦, pursuing a Masters in Computer Science, who is passionate about Artificial Intelligence 🤖, Neuroscience 🧠,  Python programming 🐍, and open source :octocat:.
-I love to learn and contribute in any and every possible way.
-It's fun to code something that anyone on the web can easily see.
-I'am eager to make all my projects open source and reproducible.
-I also have a Telecommunication engineering and mathematics background from my studies in Tunisia 🇹🇳.
-I am also involved in a lot of *organizational works* in university related to clubs, hackathons, fests and workshops and helped in building many communities from scratch ⚡ .
+I am a second-year graduate student at the Université de Montréal in Québec, Canada 🇨🇦, pursuing a Master's degree in Computer Science.
+My passion lies in Artificial Intelligence 🤖, Neuroscience 🧠, Python programming 🐍, and open source projects :octocat:.
+I thoroughly enjoy learning and contributing in various ways, particularly through coding projects that not only delve into the science but also aim to vulgarize and make it accessible to everyone.
+In addition to my current studies, I have a background in Telecommunication Engineering and Mathematics from my educational journey in Tunisia 🇹🇳.
+I am actively involved in various organizational activities within the university, such as clubs, hackathons, festivals, and workshops.
+I have contributed to building numerous communities from scratch ⚡.

-You can ask me anything (within reason).
-I am looking forward to absorb knowledge 🧠, gain experience 🏭, collaborate 🤝 and work on amazing projects 🏭 for the benefit of the world 🌍!
+Feel free to ask me anything (within reason).
+I am excited to absorb knowledge 🧠, gain experience 🏭, collaborate 🤝, and work on amazing projects 🏭 for the betterment of the world 🌍!

 - 📭 [Reach out](#hi-there-Hamza-here) for help with M.Sc CS in Canada, AI, Machine Learning, Python, and Neuroscience
-- 💬 Talk to me about if aliens 👽 actually exists, we are living in a simulation 🖥️, and everything in between
+- 💬 Let's embark on a profound exploration of consciousness, challenge the very nature of our reality and unravel the mysteries of our history, while venturing into the captivating realms of cosmology
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)